Video Doorbell Scoring

 This test determines the ability of the doorbell to make out faces and other details with strong contrasting back light conditions.
 Using a ISO14525 OECF 36 test chart at 1m, the chart is held in front of the camera in shade with a sunlit backdrop.
 Only clear sky midday conditions are used for this test.
 The recorded video is paused with the test chart visible, and the number of clearly defined test patches are counted.

-Scoring is the number of clearly defined test patches in the image capture as a percentage of 12, expressed out of 10.
+Scoring is the resulting number of points as a percentage of 12, expressed out of 10.

 Audio Performance